rheo5/wordstorm/README.md

 - using Word2vec technique, generate list of words similar to target word based on contextual relevance
 - integrates NLTK to exclude irrelevant words (stopwords) from output list

+### use cases?

+- was inspired by the brainstorming technique and could be of assistance

 ### potential improvements in the future

 - [ ] pre-trained model to save time